In my latest DIY post on how to make a body wash for sensitive skin I wrote about toxin-free living.

 It was around that time that I started incorporating coconut oil in my life, not only for nutrition, but also for topical use.

-Coconut oil moisturizes, strengthens the skin tissue, repairs damaged hair, is anti-aging, helps the body detox, supports healthy teeth and gums, has strong antimicrobial properties, fights inflammation and so much more.
+Coconut oil moisturizes, strengthens the skin tissue, repairs damaged hair, has anti-aging properties and helps the body detox.
+It also supports healthy teeth and gums, has strong antimicrobial properties, fights inflammation and more.

 I learnt how coconut oil can replace toxic products and stopped using one chemical product after the other.